javiertuya/selema/README.md

 ## Breaking change v3.0.0

-As of v3.0.0 the class `SeleniumManager` is renamed `SeleManager` to avoid naming conflics with Selenium >=v4.6
+As of v3.0.0 the class `SeleniumManager` is renamed to `SeleManager` to avoid naming conflics with Selenium >=v4.6

 # Getting started